facontidavide/CPP_Optimizations_Diary/just_a_string/small_strings/README.md

 - [SSO-23](https://github.com/elliotgoodrich/SSO-23)
 - [CppCon 2016: “The strange details of std::string at Facebook"](https://www.youtube.com/watch?v=kPR8h4-qZdk)

-According to your version of your compiler, you may have less than 23 bytes, that is theoretical limit.
+According to your version of the compiler, you may have less than 23 bytes, that is the theoretical limit.

 ## Example